Sexuality of Frederick the Great: Legacy and historiography

 To others it seems that deliberate ignoring of abounding circumstantial evidence is rooted in conviction that a gay ruler would be a disgrace, as if Frederick's homosexuality would shrink his historic size.
 The myth of one of the greatest war heroes in world history was not allowed to be psychologically deconstructed.
-It is such multicentennial historiography that today brings so much prominence, including lexical special articles, to a subject, that would play only one role among many in a biography about a contemporary.
+It is such multicentennial historiography that today brings so much prominence, including a lexical special article, to a subject, that would play only one role among many in a biography about a contemporary.